rob-windsor/rw-spfx-property-pane/Demos/HelloPropertyPane006/README.md

 ## Demo 6

-This project demonstrates how to use the [SPFx Property Pane Controls](https://pnp.github.io/sp-dev-fx-property-controls/).
+This project demonstrates how to use the [PnP SPFx Property Pane Controls](https://pnp.github.io/sp-dev-fx-property-controls/).
 Specifically, it demonstrates how to use the people picker control.

 ### Building the code